-Toxic positivity is essentially the idea that happy and positive is the only right way to be, and therefore, people need to cheer up, look on the bright side, think positive, choose happiness, allow good vibes only, etc., etc. It also shows up in the "it could be worse" guilt trip mentality.
-You're not in… Continue reading You Don’t Need to Be Positive
+Toxic positivity is essentially the idea that happy and positive is the only right way to be, and therefore, people need to cheer up, look on the bright side, think positive, choose happiness, allow good vibes only, etc. It also shows up in the "it could be worse" guilt trip mentality.
+You're not in ICU… Continue reading You Don’t Need to Be Positive

 Bright-Sided: How Positive Thinking is Undermining America by Barbara Ehrenreich was recommended by a fellow writer on Medium.com who, like me, has chronic treatment-resistant depression.
 The book looks at how expectations of positive thinking, with no room for anything else, are actually harming our society.
-The author doesn't use the term toxic positivity, but she's talking about the… Continue reading Book Review: Bright-Sided
+The author doesn't use the term toxic positivity, but she's… Continue reading Book Review: Bright-Sided by Barbara Enhrenreich

-Wikipedia What exactly are emotions?
+Sydtomcat, CC BY-SA 4.0, via Wikimedia Commons What exactly are emotions?
 Well, there's no easy answer to that; it depends on who you ask and what their theoretical perspective is.
 But regardless of how we define them, how do we describe them?
 That can be easier said than done.
-There's even a psychiatric term, alexithymia, for difficulty identifying and articulating… Continue reading Identifying Emotions
+There's even a psychiatric term, alexithymia,… Continue reading Identifying Emotions